 Mr. Newby is a well-respected Certified Public Accountant with long-standing ties to the community.
-He has been selfemployed as a financial consultant in Fresno, California since June 2008.
-Previously, he worked as a manager and a partner with the public accounting firm of Deloitte & Touche, LLP.
+He has been self-employed as a financial consultant in Fresno, California since June 2008.
+Previously, he worked as a partner with the public accounting firm of Deloitte & Touche, LLP.
+He has also served the local community through the Fresno Business Council and the Fresno State Foundation Board of Governors.
 Mr. Newby is a graduate of the California State University, Fresno, where he received his Bachelor of Science in Business Administration and Accounting in 1972.
-Mr. Newby's relevant experience as a certified public accountant and knowledge of auditing, accounting and finance qualifies him for service as a director.
+Mr. Newby's relevant experience as a certified public accountant and knowledge of auditing, accounting, and finance qualifies him for service as a director.